dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/99-dbt-cloud-changelog-2019-2020.md

 - [On-premises] Upgrade boto3 to support KIAM authentication

 #### Fixed
-- [Enterprise] Fix for missing IdP group membership mappings when users belong to >100 Azure AD groups
+- [Enterprise] Fix for missing IdP group membership mappings when users belong to >100 Entra ID groups
 - Disallow the creation of symlinks in the IDE
 - Improve reliability of background cleanup processes
 - Improve performance and reliability of artifact management and PR webhook processing